Length | Start dates (semester dates) | |

 Join our thriving multidisciplinary community and deliver projects focused on the safety of AI.
 Funded by UKRI, the UKRI AI Centre for Doctoral Training in Safe Artificial Intelligence Systems (SAINTS CDT) brings together people from diverse disciplines such as computer science, philosophy, law, sociology and economics to create the next generation of safe AI experts and a lasting community that will pioneer new evidence-based policy and practices for safe AI.

 Application for September 2024 entry is now closed.
-Recruitment for 2025 entry will start in Autumn 2024.
+Recruitment for 2025 entry will open in mid-November 2024.

 Doctoral training and support